armkhudinyan/copernicus_api/README.md

 ## Usage

-It offers a easy to use Python API.
+It offers an easy to use Python API.

 ```python
 from src.copernicus_api import Sentinel1API